DrYenyen/PPPwn-Troubleshooting/README.md

 4. Confirm your ethernet adapter is functional by going into device manager and looking at "netword adapters" if there are any issues try reinstalling your adapter driver.
 5. If using Python preferably go to C++ otherwise make sure Python , Pip and Scapy are installed.
 6. Try a different windows device as sometimes no matter what you do issues cannot be resolved without reinstalling windows.
+6. If using a USB to Ethernet adapter the adapter may just not be compatible

 # PS4 side troubeshooting.
 1. Failed to get IP when pressing on "Test Internet Connection" Usually a PC side issue look above for troubleshooting or check your PS4 internet settings by looking below.